Žan Celar: Club career

 Celar made his Serie A debut for Roma on 11 March 2019 in a game against Empoli, as an 86th-minute substitute for Patrik Schick.

 On 10 July 2019, Celar joined Serie B club Cittadella on loan until January 2020.
 On 30 January 2020, he moved on loan to Cremonese.
 After scoring two goals in eleven appearances during the 2019–20 Serie B season, his loan was extended for another season in August 2020.

-On 15 May 2022, Celar scored a goal in Lugano's 4–1 victory over St. Gallen in the final of the Swiss Cup.
+In the summer of 2021, Celar joined Swiss Super League club Lugano on a contract until 2025, joining his countryman Sandi Lovrić.
+He was given the number 19 jersey.
+In his first season with the club, Celar won the 2021–22 Swiss Cup, and also scored in the final against St. Gallen as Lugano won 4–1.
+Overall, he scored 40 goals in 95 appearances in the Swiss Super League over the course of three seasons, and was also the league's top scorer in the 2023–24 season.

+Queens Park Rangers

+On 19 July 2024, Celar transferred to the EFL Championship side Queens Park Rangers for an undisclosed fee.
+He made his debut for the club on 10 August in a 3–1 loss against West Bromwich Albion.
+On 23 November 2024, having still yet to score for the club, Celar missed a penalty in a 1–1 draw with Stoke City.
+Having retained the support of manager Martí Cifuentes following the miss, he scored twice in the following match as QPR secured their second league win of the season.

 International career

-Between 2014 and 2021, Celar was capped for all Slovenian youth selections from under-16 to under-21, making 46 appearances for all teams and scoring 17 goals.
+Between 2014 and 2021, Celar played for all Slovenian youth teams from under-16 to under-21, making 46 appearances for all teams combined and scoring 17 goals.

-He made his debut for the senior team on 14 November 2021 in a World Cup qualifying match against Cyprus.
+On 14 November 2021, Celar debuted for the senior team in a World Cup qualifying match against Cyprus.